-Many of us while using our laptops are actually confused about the remaining charge shows by our laptop battery meter, which is available in the notification area of taskbar.
-It shows battery power for 3 hrs remaining, but drains within 2 hrs. of use.
+Many of us while using our laptops are actually confused about the remaining charge shown by our laptop battery meter, which is available in the notification area of the taskbar.
+It shows battery power for 3 hrs remaining but drains within 2 hrs. of use.

 The accuracy of what the battery meter reports and what percentage of a full charge remains and how long you can use your laptop before you must plug it in, depends on several factors.

-Power plans also matters a lot in calculating remaining charge in the battery.
+Power plans also matter a lot in calculating the remaining charge in the battery.
 Check both the screenshots below:

 In one screenshot my power plan is set on High Performance so the battery meter indicated the time remaining 3hrs 24mins at 97% charge remaining.

 But as soon as I changed my power plan to Balanced, the battery meter indicated the time remaining 3hrs 38mins at 96% charge remaining. so, your using style matters a lot to a battery meter to calculate the accurate charge remaining.

 Battery hardware and sensor circuitry